Ashwal200/Chat/readme.txt

 # Reactor Project README
 This project is a demonstration of the reactor pattern for event handling using C++.

-The reactor pattern is an event handling pattern for handling service requests delivered concurrently to a service handler by one or more inputs.
-The service handler then demultiplexes the incoming requests and dispatches them synchronously to the associated request handlers.
+At a high level, a reactor consists of the following components:

+1. Event Demultiplexer:
+    This component is responsible for monitoring multiple I/O sources (such as network sockets or file descriptors) and determining when any of them are ready for reading or writing.

+2. Event Handlers:
+    These are functions or objects that are registered with the reactor to handle specific events.
+    Each event handler is associated with one or more I/O sources and defines the logic to be executed when the corresponding events occur.
+3. Event Loop:
+    The event loop is the core of the reactor pattern.
+It continuously listens for events from the event demultiplexer and dispatches them to the appropriate event handlers for processing.
+    It ensures that the code execution remains non-blocking and responsive to events as they occur.

 This project uses the POSIX poll system call for event demultiplexing and POSIX threads to handle events concurrently.
 The reactor pattern is implemented in two primary files: reactor.cpp and reactor.hpp.
 The main server application is implemented in server.cpp.

 ##Getting Started
-To build and run the server application, follow the instructions below.
+To build and run the server application, follow the instructions below:

 ##Prerequisites
 You will need a C++ compiler (preferably GCC or similar) that supports the C++11 standard or later.
 The project also requires the POSIX threads library (pthread).
 Please ensure these are installed and properly configured on your system.